larenz10/pds-project2016/README.md

 # pds-project2016

 This repository contains the code I developed in C# to solve the assignment of "Programmazione di Sistema" (A.Y.
-2015/2016), a course I attended in Politecnico di Torino.
+2015/2016), a course I attended at Politecnico di Torino.

 ## What the code contains